 Avoid all risk of contact with others.

-If you are going into any medical facility, either to get tested or just to see a doctor, it’s a good practice to call ahead of your appointment to let them know you are showing potential symptoms.
+If you are going into any medical facility, either to get tested or just to see a doctor, call ahead of your appointment to let them know you are showing potential symptoms.
 This gives the doctor’s office a heads up to protect themselves and patients.

 Make sure to stay home—and leave only for medical care.
 Avoid public transportation, including ride share cars and taxis.
-While at home, stay away from friends and family.
+While at home, stay away from friends and family, and keep the home as well-ventilated as you can.
 Stay in a specific “sick room” if you can and use a separate bathroom if possible.
 If possible, stay away from pets and animals, and ask a loved one to care for pets.

-Though face masks are not super beneficial as a preventative tool, they do have benefits if you are already sick, so look into wearing one to stop the spread of respiratory droplets.
+Face masks can be very important in helping reduce the chances of transmitting coronavirus to anyone who spends time breathing the same air as you.
 If a face mask is not available, make sure to cover your coughs and sneezes with your elbow, as described above.
-And, of course, wash your hands.
+And, of course, wash your hands often.

 Other ways to minimize spread include not sharing personal household items and cleaning all “high touch” surfaces frequently.
 That means having your own: